NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Eternal Wings (Nephilim).md

 **Prerequisites** Divine Wings
 * * *
 Your wings are now a permanent part of your body.
-You gain the effects of [[Feats/Divine Wings|Divine Wings]] at all times, rather than just once per day for 10 minutes.
+You gain the effects of [[Divine Wings|Divine Wings]] at all times, rather than just once per day for 10 minutes.

 *Source: Pathfinder Player Core*
 *ORC*